wincent/masochist/content/blog/dropbox.md

 > **Recommendation:** Break dates up into nested folders (eg. "YYYY/MM/DD") only when the total volume of contained items makes the alternative (eg. "YYYY-MM-DD") impractical.

-## Where in the file name should the data appear?
+## Where in the file name should the date appear?

 The obvious options here are to put the date at the beginning or the end of the file name.